Village Parenting | Theresa Wiggins, M.Ed.

 Do you regularly experience the following?

-You avoid taking your child shopping or to restaurants because of his behavior in public.
+You avoid taking your child shopping or to restaurants because of their behavior.

-I can work with you to understand and more effectively manage your child’s behavior, using the Triple P Positive Parenting Program.
+I can work with you to understand and more effectively guide your child, using the Triple P Positive Parenting Program.

 Developed by Professor Matthew R. Sanders and colleagues from the School of Psychology at the University of Queensland, Triple P is a systematic, research-based approach to enhancing parenting skills as well as the parent/child bond.
 It is meant for children ages 2 to 12.